 So you've decided to build your own tiny house - congrats!
 Now it's time to think about one of the most crucial parts of any home, big or small: the roof.
-When it comes to roofing for tiny houses, you want something durable yet lightweight, energy efficient, and able to stand up to the elements.
+When it comes to tiny house roof design, you want something durable yet lightweight, energy efficient, and able to stand up to the elements.

-In this guide, we'll walk you through all the options for roofing materials perfect for tiny houses.
+In this guide, we'll walk you through all the options for tiny home roofing materials.
 We'll look at metal, fiberglass, wood, and fabric roofing and help you determine what will work best based on your needs and budget.
-We'll also explore the latest technologies like solar roofing, green roofs, and mobile roofing for those looking to take their tiny house on the road.
-By the end, you'll feel equipped to choose roofing for your tiny house that checks all the boxes: sustainable, affordable, and built to last.
+We'll also explore the latest technologies like solar roofing, green roofs, and mobile roofing for those who want to take their tiny house on the road.
+By the end, you'll feel equipped to choose tiny house roofing that checks all the boxes: sustainable, affordable, and built to last.
 Your tiny house and everything in it will stay cozy for years to come!

 Metal Roofing: Lightweight and Durable